-Throughout its years of making insulation, UNARCO used asbestos in nearly all of its products.
-This led to workers getting sick from exposure and eventually suing the company over it.
-By 1982 UNARCO became the first company to file for chapter 11 bankruptcy protection because of the overwhelming costs of asbestos lawsuits.
-The company reorganized, established a trust for asbestos victims, and today continues to be a successful, Oklahoma-based shopping cart manufacturer.
+In 1982 UNARCO became the first company to file for chapter 11 bankruptcy protection because of the overwhelming costs of asbestos lawsuits.
+The company reorganized, established a trust for asbestos victims, and today continues to operate.

 Asbestos Use in Insulation

-The insulation that UNARCO made varied from home products used in residential construction to heavy duty industrial insulation for things like boilers, turbines, and furnaces and pipe insulation.
-The company’s insulation products went into a variety of buildings including homes, apartment buildings, factories, power plants, oil refineries, and many other industrial facilities.
+The insulation that UNARCO made varied from home products used in residential construction to heavy-duty industrial insulation for boilers, turbines, furnaces, and pipes.
+The company’s insulation products went into homes, apartment buildings, factories, power plants, oil refineries, and many other industrial facilities.

 Asbestos Exposure from UNARCO Insulation

-Other workers exposed or put at risk of exposure were those that handled and used the UNARCO insulation in other industries.
-Construction workers, for instance, who installed the insulation or did work on existing insulation, were likely to have disrupted the asbestos causing exposure.
-Other workers that could have been exposed include boilermakers, factory workers, welders, pipefitters, and workers in other industrial facilities like refineries, chemical plants, paper mills, or steel mills.
+Other workers that could have been exposed include boilermakers, factory workers, welders, pipefitters, and employees in other industrial facilities like refineries, chemical plants, paper mills, or steel mills.

-A more recent case showed that it was not just the UNARCO workers who suffered from asbestos exposure.
-Juanita Rodarmel was the wife of a UNARCO employee, and she developed and died from mesothelioma after years of washing his asbestos-covered clothing.
-Her family filed a lawsuit against Unarco in 2009.
-During the trial it was determined that the company had tried to hide the risks of working with asbestos, and the family won a $2 million settlement.
+A more recent case showed it was not just UNARCO workers who suffered from asbestos exposure.
+Juanita Rodarmel, the wife of a UNARCO employee, developed and died from mesothelioma after years of washing his asbestos-covered clothing.
+Her family sued Unarco in 2009.
+During the trial, lawyers showed the company had tried to hide the risks of working with asbestos.
+The family won a $2 million settlement.

 Bankruptcy and Asbestos Trust

-If you believe that UNARCO asbestos insulation caused you to develop a respiratory illness or cancer, you have a right to file a claim and request compensation.
-Unfortunately the trust is currently only accepting claims from people whose asbestos exposure occurred before 1982.
+If you believe UNARCO asbestos insulation caused you to develop a respiratory illness or cancer, you have a right to file a claim and request compensation.
+Unfortunately, the trust only takes claims from people whose asbestos exposure occurred before 1982.
 This should not limit victims, however, as the company stopped using asbestos well before that.
-If you have questions about how to proceed, contact an experienced asbestos lawyer to help you.
+If you have questions about how to proceed, contact an experienced asbestos lawyer for help.Get Your FREE Mesothelioma Packet